d0tsama-dev/DogAI-Roadmap/README.md

 #### Brand and Community
 - ✅ Secured the domain: **[dogai.gdn](https://dogai.gdn)**.
+- ✅ Implemented X account automation for @dogai_gg to post AI-driven updates and engagement content.
 - ✅ Established social media presence: Telegram, Twitter (X), TikTok, and Instagram.
 - ✅ Published documentation for all utilities on the DogAI website.